 POLO AT SUNSET

-These Friday night games are $20 per carload of spectators.
-Gates open at 5:00pm with the matches beginning at 6pm.
+These Friday night matches are $20 per carload of spectators.
 All Polo at Sunset events are family focused and most support a local charity.
 Picnics and tailgating are encouraged.
 Seating and tenting are not generally provided as these are primarily our informal events.
 Dress is typically casual and very comfortable.
 Refreshments are not provided but spectators are encouraged to tailgate with their favorite picnics.
+Gates open at 5:00pm with the matches beginning at 6:15pm.

 POLO ON THE PRAIRIE